AdvanceParty/election-debate/readme.md

 - NPM or Yarn
 - Node 10~ (later version may also be OK but are untested)

+### Watchouts

+The current app uses a pretty brutal method of extracting each reponse.
+The getReplies lambda function loads all responses from both speakers, plus the keywords map each time it is called -- a few MB of data.
+This is very inefficient and puts a hard cap on the amount of data that can be pre-generated for use.
+A proper solution would use a database or find an efficient way of generating content on demand.

 #### To generate new content

 - python 3.6 (3.7 will not work)